yiisoft/widget/docs/guide/en/widget-configuring.md

 ]) ?>
 ```

-When you need extended configuration of widget (set properties or call methods) pass array definition via `config`
+When you need extended configuration of a widget (to set properties or call methods) pass array definition via `config`
 parameter:

 ```php